 Joining Forces for Success

 “When we originally came on board in 2019, there was hands-on training both here in New England and in Houston,” says Gately.
-“National Sales Managers Bob Reeger and Scott Patchan initially visited us and trained the team.
+“National Sales Manager Bob Reeger and VP of Sales & Marketing Scott Patchan initially visited us and trained the team.
 Then we came to Houston to tour the plant floor and receive intensive product and marketing training.”

 Another aspect that sets Champion Fiberglass apart from other manufacturers is their level of marketing support.
 He continues, “The marketing support that Champion Fiberglass has provided is impressive.”
 Gately mentioned helpful case studies comparing fiberglass to steel, product comparison charts, and clear and concise explanation of labor savings.
 “All are unique and handy tools to prove the success of the product to engineers and contractors,” says Gately.